movestore/movestore.github.io/copilot-shiny-sdk.md

 ```

 ### Artefacts
 MoveApps allows the creation and saving of different files directly through the R function (e.g. csv, pdf, png), so called `artefacts`.
 Those artefacts can be created by the usual R command for saving the specific type of file.
 To get a valid path for the artefact use the SDK function `appArtifactPath(*.***)` (`*.***` is the name of the file, see example for csv and png below) and add the row `"createsArtifacts": true` in the [appspec.json](appspec.md).
-After running the App, the artefacts can then be downloaded from the `Show Downloads` list.
+After running the App, the artefacts can then be downloaded from the `App Outputs` list.
 ```
-rFunction = function(year, data) {
+rFunction <- function(year, data) {
     # Do something
     write.csv(artefact, file = appArtifactPath("artefact.csv"))
 	png(appArtifactPath("artefact.png"))